 The New Testament clearly teaches that Jesus Christ was with God and was God before He became flesh.
 The words of John leave no doubt whatsoever that Jesus Christ existed from the beginning.
-Jesus was the Elohim of the Old Testament Who became God manifested in the flesh.
+Jesus was the Elohim of the Old Testament Who became God manifested in the flesh of the New Testament.
 He was sent to earth by the Father, the other Elohim of the Old Testament.

-The Scriptures reveal that the God Who appeared to the patriarchs and Who led the children of Israel out of Egypt was the one who became Jesus Christ (Ex.
+The Scriptures reveal that the God Who appeared to the patriarchs and Who led the children of Israel out of Egypt was the One Who became Jesus Christ (Ex.
 3:6-8, I Cor.
 10:4).
 The God Who became the Father never revealed Himself to man in Old Testament times.
-God the Father was not revealed until the coming of Jesus Christ: "No one has seen God at any time; the only begotten Son, Who is in the bosom of the Father, He has declared Him" (John 1:18).
+God the Father was not revealed until the coming of Jesus Christ, as John wrote: "No one has seen God at any time; the only begotten Son, Who is in the bosom of the Father, He has declared Him" (John 1:18).